 If you want to have a six-pack, you must do ab workouts.
 This makes total sense: if you want to grow your quads, you won’t start doubling down on biceps curls.
-Knowing all this, you might be surprised to hear that my favourite ab exercise is actually a squat variation, the amazing goblet squat.
+Knowing all this, you might be surprised to hear that my favourite ab exercise is actually a squat variation, the brilliant goblet squat.

 Shocking, right?
 The goblet squat is a compound exercise that targets mainly the glutes and quads, but it also works a range of other muscles, including the biceps, forearms and abs.